 This study highlights important considerations for managing UTIs and antibiotic use in Iraq.
 The high resistance to ampicillin and moderate resistance to nitrofurantoin indicate that we should revise our treatment guidelines.
 Physicians should consider conducting urine tests and checking for bacteria before initiating treatment, especially in patients with complicated or recurrent infections.
 Furthermore, there is a critical need for programs that promote responsible antibiotic use to help reduce misuse [22].
 Educating the public about the dangers of self-medication and the importance of completing prescribed treatments is essential to prevent further resistance from developing [23].
 The presence of E. faecalis in the urine of patients with UTIs is more common than previously recognized, raising important concerns for accurate diagnosis.
 Often, routine urine tests focus on detecting Gram-negative bacteria, leaving enterococcal infections overlooked.
 As E. faecalis becomes more involved in UTIs, laboratories should use reliable techniques such as VITEK II or MALDI-TOF, as this study suggests.
 Accurate identification is crucial to ensure appropriate treatment and to monitor resistance patterns that impact public health policies and practices [24].
 Comparing this study's findings with international data shows that antimicrobial resistance varies significantly across regions.
-For example, while nitrofurantoin is effective against E. faecalis in many areas, the 50% resistance rate observed here in Iraq presents significant challenges.
-The widespread ampicillin resistance indicates the potential spread of resistant strains, emphasizing the need for further research to understand transmission and develop effective control measures.
+Das et al. (2020) found that 44.73% E. faecalis and 63% E. faecium were MDR [25], while nitrofurantoin is effective against E. faecalis in many areas; Tang et al. (2013) found that Fosfomycin is more effective against vancomycin-resistant enterococci (VRE) [26].
+The Enterococci, with a 50% resistance rate observed here in Iraq, present significant challenges.
+The widespread ampicillin resistance indicates the potential spread of resistant strains in bacterial infection cases, emphasizing the need for further research to understand transmission and develop effective control measures.

 It's important to acknowledge some limitations of this study.
 With only 83 urine samples and focusing exclusively on women, the results may not be applicable to other groups, such as men, children, or patients with catheter-related UTIs.
 Additionally, the research examined just three antibiotics.
 Including others, such as vancomycin, linezolid, and fluoroquinolones, could provide a broader understanding of resistance patterns.
 Nonetheless, this study provides valuable baseline data for Iraq, where research on E. faecalis UTIs is limited.
-This study found that E. faecalis is quite common among Iraqi women with UTIs, and there are concerning trends with antibiotic resistance, especially to ampicillin and nitrofurantoin.
+This study found that E. faecalis is guite common among Iraqi women with UTIs, and there are concerning trends with antibiotic resistance, especially to ampicillin and nitrofurantoin.
 It highlights the need for continuous local monitoring, careful use of antibiotics, and effective stewardship programs to tackle the growing issue of antimicrobial resistance.
 Doctors should exercise caution when prescribing treatments and prioritize the use of culture-guided approaches.
 There's also a call for more research with larger groups to better understand resistant E. faecalis strains in Iraq.